 We cannot accept hard-copy materials.
 Thank you!

 Homes for Hope is a 501(c)(3) nonprofit organization that invites members of the building industry to do what they do best—build a home—to help alleviate global poverty.
-Through organizations like HOPE International, H4H enables the building industry to channel resources toward this important initiative.
 H4H helps builders recruit their trade partners—subcontractors, suppliers, and consultants—to build a Home for Hope on a largely pro bono basis (donated labor, materials, and consulting services).
-Builders contribute their net revenue, typically between $40K and $300K, to HOPE once the home is sold.
+Builders contribute their net revenue, typically between $40,000 and $300,000, to HOPE once the home is sold.

-In many countries, we partner with other organizations to effectively minister to physical and spiritual poverty in underserved areas, believing that like-minded partnerships can maximize resources, avoid unnecessary duplication, and glorify God.
+In many countries, we partner with other organizations to effectively minister to physical and spiritual poverty in underserved areas.
+We believe that like-minded partnerships can maximize resources, avoid unnecessary duplication, and glorify God.
 All HOPE-network partners benefit from access to funding, strategic planning, technical assistance, leadership development, capacity building, lateral learning opportunities, spiritual integration guidance and accountability, and prayer support.

-No. We are a non-denominational, Christ-centered nonprofit organization that works in collaboration with many different churches.
+No. We are a non-denominational, Christ-centered nonprofit organization that works in collaboration with many different churches and church denominations.

-One of HOPE’s organizational values is to operate in places underserved by other organizations.
-This value comes with inherent complications, whether it be ongoing conflict, the high cost of living, currency devaluation, corruption, or underdeveloped infrastructure.
+One of HOPE’s organizational values is to operate in places underserved by other organizations or institutions.
+This value comes with inherent complications, whether it be ongoing conflict, a high cost of living, currency devaluation, corruption, or underdeveloped infrastructure.
 Operations don’t always function as smoothly in these conditions, but we believe these are the places God has called us to serve.
+Rarely, as this HOPE staff member shares, we face the heartbreaking decision to close operations in a country when the operating environment becomes so challenging it puts other programs at risk.

-HOPE seeks to grow in a responsible manner that capitalizes on our knowledge of the working environment and the culture of a given area.
-We have a heart for underserved areas, places where poverty stifles dreams or the love of Christ isn’t known.
-We also look for like-minded church partners as we enter new areas.
+Before we consider expanding, we first want to ensure that HOPE-network programs are centered on Christ and operating with quality.
+Within countries where we already serve, HOPE seeks to grow in a responsible manner that capitalizes on our knowledge of the working environment and the culture of a given area.
+When we do consider entering new countries, we look for underserved areas, places where poverty stifles dreams or the love of Christ isn’t known.
+We search for like-minded church partners or local ministries, which are essential to HOPE’s model.
+Because of the number of inquiries we receive, we are unfortunately unable to respond to individual requests for partnership.

-The process varies across countries and programs.
-In many programs, HOPE relies on social collateral, lending to groups of people who cross-guarantee each other’s loans.
-As a result, members select others they believe will be able to repay.
-Loan officers provide training so clients are prepared to manage their loan, and they review a variety of factors in the approval process: business plans, amount requested, the current economic market, etc. In savings groups, where members save their own money, the group decides if and when to loan to one another from their pooled savings.
+The process varies across programs and partners.
+In group lending programs, HOPE relies on social collateral, in which groups of people cross-guarantee each other’s loans.
+As a result, clients form groups with those they believe are capable and trustworthy.
+Loan officers provide training so clients are prepared to manage their loan, and they work with the group to review a variety of factors in the approval process.
+For those receiving individual loans, loan officers work with that individual to review business plans, amount requested, the current economic market, repayment history for repeat clients, etc. In savings groups, where members save their own money together, the group decides if and when to loan to one another from their pooled savings.

 HOPE provides loans to people in poverty regardless of race, religion, gender, age, sexual orientation, or marital status.
 There is no financial benefit or preferential treatment associated with conversion to faith in Christ.

-Once HOPE-managed microfinance institutions become operationally self-sufficient, they tithe 10 percent of proceeds to support local programs for children and youth.
-These programs are carried out in collaboration with the local church as much as possible.
-This commitment began with the Tomorrow Clubs, a ministry that now reaches over 16,000 children in countries throughout Eastern Europe.
+Once HOPE-managed microfinance institutions become operationally self-sufficient, with local income covering local operating costs, they tithe 10 percent of proceeds to support local programs for children and youth.
+As much as possible, we select children’s programs carried out in collaboration with the local church.
+This commitment began with the Tomorrow Clubs, a ministry that now reaches over 17,000 children throughout Eastern Europe.

 HOPE has a loan repayment rate of 98 percent over the past five years.